msrbaker/ApiGoogleDrive/deploy/README.md

 Upgrade the app source code inside the `app` directory by pulling from origin or checking out the corresponding tag or branch.

+Copy the source code to a subdirectory, removing it first if it exists: `rm rf ./app; cp -pr ../app ./app`.
+This can be deleted after deploying.

 Rebuild:

 `:~# docker-compose build app`.